emgsharp99/evolution-DQS/README.md

 Installisation is simple and requires cloning this repository and installing the packages in the requirements.txt file.

 For a guided example, see the examples.py file.
 Below are some a few animations which show the potential of this software.
-In particular we see: a free particle, a particle in infinite square well, a quantum harmonic osciallator, and a perturbed quantum harmonic oscilaltor. <b> More animations can be see in the <i>
+In particular we see: a free particle, a particle in infinite square well, a quantum harmonic osciallator, and a perturbed quantum harmonic oscilaltor. <b> More animations can be seen in the <i>
 Animations <i/> folder in the repository. </b>